-“WE OFFER A SUSTAINABLE SOLUTION TO BRING ELECTRICITY TO THE LARGEST RAINFOREST IN THE PLANET”
+“WE OFFER A SUSTAINABLE SOLUTION TO BRING ELECTRICITY TO COMMUNITIES IN THE LARGEST RAINFOREST IN THE PLANET”

 We started in the Napo river basin, by executing a pilot project to validate the technology and management model proposed, which gave results of high satisfaction of the users with the offered service and verifying, thus, the validity of the proposal.